Small Groups = Cell Groups

 God can also grow the body of Christ, the church, in the same way.
 We have chosen to look at how he designed growth to happen in his living creation as one way of enabling growth to occur within our living body of Christ in Trinity Church Eindhoven (“TCE”).
 So we have a growing number of little relationship based cells of TCE members, each of which has the TCE DNA for making and growing disciples of Jesus Christ.
 Each cell slowly grows in number of participants so that it is eventually big enough to multiply into two new cells which can begin those growth processes again, just as in each leaf of the tree.

 There are presently morning cells of parents with children present, 2 daytime women’s cells, several evening cells of different sorts (eg couples, young parents/families, mixed ages/singles/couples), a chinese speaking group, an Indian families group, a young couples/families Sunday afternoon group, and cells for young adults.
 There are more cells forming as cells multiply or as more people grasp the vision and become available to start new ones.

 Cell leaders/nuclei receive training and support as necessary to equip cells to function as healthily as possible.

 How can you get involved?

-If you are interested in being part of a cell you can best contact the Cell Groups Pastor.
-If there is a cell already existing where you may relate well, I can put you in contact with a leader.
-If there isn’t already a cell suitable for you, I am hopeful there soon will be and I will keep in contact about that.
+If you are interested in being part of a cell you can best contact the Cell Groups Coordinators.
+If there is a cell already existing where you may relate well, they can put you in contact with a leader.
+If there isn’t already a cell suitable for you, there may soon will be, and the coordinators will keep in contact with you about that.